photoprism/photoprism/README.md

 Sponsors
 --------

 Support this project by becoming a sponsor.
-Your logo will show up here with a link to your website and we can help your development team getting started with any of the technologies we use, either on-site or remote.
+Your logo will show up here with a link to your website and we can help you or your development team getting started with any of the technologies we use, either on-site or remote.

 <a href="Support this project by becoming a sponsor.
 Your logo will show up here with a link to your website." target="_blank"><img src="https://blog.liquidbytes.net/wp-content/uploads/2015/10/liquidbytes_v06_300px-min.png" /></a>